 A pair of crutches, therefore, resume your life through going in or out by yourself.

 However, like all modern gifts, there are complications of using crutches which remain less visible most of the time.

-It is true that using a pair of crutches will perform an essential part in your post-injury rehabilitation and meets your long-term mobility requirements.
+Using a pair of crutches will indeed perform an essential part in your post-injury rehabilitation and meets your long-term mobility requirements.

 However, their consistent usage will initiate a discrepant effect on the body.

 Moreover, these common problems with crutches can hurt you as well.
 There are several possible side effects of crutches.